How and why the NHS should transform password policy for greater security

-Password attacks are successful because they take advantage of the weakest link: the human.
+Password Attacks: Password attacks are successful because they take advantage of the weakest link: the human.
 A common method of attack is to enter every word from a database of leaked passwords.
 The database is composed of common names and words, popular keyboard patterns and character substitutions (P@ssw0rd2018!), and lists of leaked passwords that are available online.
-While the NHS does recommend blocking actual dictionary words more than 4 characters long, it makes no mention of preventing vulnerable passwords from being used in the NHS in the first place.

 A quick win for the NHS would be to block weak passwords altogether.
 By preventing predictable password behavior, this approach goes a long way to protecting the 1.7 million employees, and the sensitive data they hold.
 It can also help users cope with password overload as it takes the burden off the user, and places it on the authentication system.
 As always, changes are most effective alongside end-user training – users need to understand the why so they can make better choices.

 Does your password policy align with best security practices?
 Our FREE password auditor tool takes just five minutes to detect breached passwords in your organization.

 Download Specops Password Auditor for your FREE password security report, which includes: